ddlsmurf/clearurls-go/README.md

 It allows you to run CleanURLs rules to clean up a URL from tracking URL parameters and similar.

-It can get those rules by downloading them (optional local cache), or by hardcoding them using `go generate` into the librarie's source code directly.
+It can get those rules by downloading them (optional local cache), or by hardcoding them using `go generate` into the library's source code directly.
+This is done in the [published tags](https://github.com/ddlsmurf/clearurls-go/tags) of this package.

 ## CLI use